 Elizabeth Arden is now a wholly owned division of Revlon.
-Prior to its acquisition in 2016 by Revlon, Elizabeth Arden had been attempting to rejuvenate its flagship namesake fragrance and skin care business, while also widening its appeal with a collection of celebrity licenses.
+Prior to its acquisition in 2016, the then-independent company had been attempting to rejuvenate its flagship namesake fragrance and skin care business, while also widening its appeal with a collection of celebrity licenses.
 It has partnerships with various pop stars and actors including Britney Spears, Mariah Carey and Jennifer Aniston.
 However, none of these matches the might of flagship product Elizabeth Taylor White Diamonds, the very first celebrity fragrance when it launched in 1991, and still a top-seller long after Taylor's own demise.
 The group also produces licensed fragrances for Juicy Couture, All Saints, John Varvatos and other designer labels.
 The Elizabeth Arden brand was invented by Canadian-born Florence Graham, who adopted the Arden name in 1910 shortly before she opened her first Red Door beauty salon in New York.
 By the 1930s, it had become one of the world's most prestigious beauty businesses.
 After her death in 1966, the company passed through several owners, including Eli Lilly, Faberge and Unilever.
 Fragrance manufacturer FFI bought the business in 2003 and changed its name to Elizabeth Arden Inc. Despite the move into celebrity fragrances, though, sales performance steadily declined.
 Group revenues for the year to Jun 2015 slumped to $971m and the group reported a second consecutive loss.
 In June 2016, the group accepted an offer to be acquired by larger rival Revlon for $870m.
 The business now operates as a self-contained unit of Revlon, managing its eponymous skincare business as well as the portfolio of celebrity and designer fragrances was combined with Revlon's existing collection.
 The group also handles distribution of a collection of other fragrance brands under contract.
 Elizabeth Arden and Red Door beauty spas are operated under license by a third party.
 The Elizabeth Arden division of Revlon generated sales of $952m in 2017, a little over a third of Revlon's combined total.
 Adbrands subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.